JuliaLinearAlgebra/IncrementalSVD.jl/README.md

 Using this covariance matrix, we generate 1000 samples in a 100-dimensional space, and compare the accuracy of `isvd` vs `svd` for 5 retained components.
 Without any extra components, the error for $\beta=1$ is approximately 1.8% and drops below 0.1% for $\beta \approx 0.78$.
 Conversely, if we compute `isvd` with twice as many components as we expect to keep, the error for $\beta=1$ is 1.2% and drops below 0.1% for $\beta \approx 0.93$.
+(For comparison, `rsvd` from [RandomizedLinAlg.jl](https://github.com/JuliaLinearAlgebra/RandomizedLinAlg.jl) with no extra components has an error of 11% at $\beta=1$ and stayed above 5% for all tested $\beta$; with twice as many components the error was 4.4% at $\beta=1$ and did not drop below 0.1% until $\beta = 0.35$.)
 The relative error as a function of both $\beta$ and the number of "extra" components retained can be shown as a heatmap:

 ![Error with extra components](test/accuracy/relerror.png)

 (A fraction 2.0 of extra components means that if we're keeping 5 components, we compute with 2.0*5=10 *extra* components, meaning `isvd` is called with 15 components.
 Only the top 5 are retained for the error calculation.)
+In the figure above, `isvd` is shown on the left, and `rsvd` on the right.

 Full details can be found in the [analysis script](test/accuracy/accuracy.jl).

 ## Advanced usage